-One of the biggest benefits of the Co-op Connections Card though, is the prescription discounts you can receive on your next trip to the pharmacy.
-That's because with your card, you'll be able to get 10 to 85 percent off participating prescription drugs at over 60,000 locations including national and regional pharmacy chains.
+One of the biggest benefits of the Co-op Connections Card though, is the prescription discounts you can receive on your next trip to the with your card, you'll be able to get 10 to 85 percent off participating prescription drugs at over 60,000 locations including national and regional pharmacy chains.
 Many local independent pharmacies also accept the card.